Delta-Robotics-Inc/ThermoFlex-Python-API/python-serial/Getting Started.md

-*Important Dependencies*
+#### System Requirements

-    pyserial-3.5 or greater
+- Python 3.12 or greater
-    python-3.12 or greater
+- Pyserial 3.5 or greater

+## Introduction

+###### The Thermoflex muscle is a current activated artificial muscle that is designed to have a low profile usage and simple activation and deactivation sequence.
+The purpose of this library is 2-fold; to become the working backend of the Delta hardware application and to allow for open-source development of the Nitinol muscle.

-First steps
+## First steps

     Ensure that you have a Node and Muscle device.